RobertDober/Forwarder/README.md

 you are not concerned by premature optimization but much more with clean, concise and readnale design.
 Secondly if you run into performance issues and profiling shows that a forward target is hit frequently, chances are that you found one of your performance bottlenecks.
-Just implement the forward lmanually as a method and you shoud see quite some improvement.
+Just implement the forward manually as a method and you shoud see quite some improvement.
 Now I am sure you'd wish that all your performance issues are *that* *easy* to fix.

 As I said: *Two* pieces of Good News!